 Another controversy about the appropriate relationship between the police and the government was the Airbus affair in which former Prime Minister Mulroney was named in a latter of request to Swiss authorities with respect to an RCMP criminal investigation.
 He brought a defamation suit against the RCMP commissioner, the RCMP investigator, Minister of Justice Allan Rock and the Justice official who signed the letter of request, a suit that was eventually settled with money being paid to the former Prime Minister.
 For our purposes what is most significant is the hands-off attitude displayed by both Solicitor General Herb Gray and Minister of Justice Allan Rock towards the police investigation.
-When asked about his role, Herb Gray admitted that he was informed of the request by the RCMP for the assistance from the Swiss authorities but he:

-played no role whatsoever in the decision to seek their support.
+When asked about his role, Herb Gray admitted that he was informed of the request by the RCMP for the assistance from the Swiss authorities but he "played no role whatsoever in the decision to seek their support.
 I played no role in the formulation of the request or its content. ...the minister or the solicitor general does not get involved in operational matters.
-The investigation carried out by the RCMP are at arm's length from ministers, and, therefore I don't think there's anything inappropriate in a request being sent through the Department of Justice to Swiss authorities which mentions somebody..."71
+The investigations carried out by the RCMP are at arm's length from ministers...."74 Allan Rock also indicated that he was not personally aware of the letter of request before it was sent and was supported by some experts who argued that a Minister of Justice should not interfere in an ongoing police investigation.
+75